ShioCMS/shio-gogeta/README.md

 Shio (pronounced [strong/ʃiː/ weak/ʃɪ/ o])

-**If you'd like to contribute to Viglet Shio, be sure to review the [contribution guidelines](CONTRIBUTING.md).**
+**If you'd like to contribute to Shio Gogeta CMS, be sure to review the [contribution guidelines](CONTRIBUTING.md).**

 **We use [GitHub issues](https://github.com/ShioCMS/shio-gogeta/issues) for tracking requests and bugs.**